The Ultimate LGBTQ Guide To San Francisco

-Before the 1960s and ‘70s, Polk Gulch was the epicenter of SF’s queer community.
-Today, This no-frills saloon along Polk Street is all that remains.
+Before the 1960s and ‘70s, Polk Gulch was the epicenter of San Francisco’s queer community.
+Today, this no-frills saloon along Polk Street is all that remains.
 It’s worth paying homage to this laid-back establishment if only to check out the racy poster by Richard Roesner of a lion mounting a man, which used to hang at the now-closed Lion Pub.

 South of Market (SoMa)

-Home to SF’s favorite Friday night lesbian party, UHAUL, Jolene’s is a new queer establishment for ladies and other femme-identifying folks on the edge of the Mission.
+Home to San Francisco’s favorite Friday night lesbian party, UHAUL, Jolene’s is a queer establishment for ladies and other femme-identifying folks on the edge of the Mission.
 You can bump and grind all night long on the dance floor plastered with breast-filled wallpaper, or check out their gluten-free and veggie-friendly weekend brunch.

-The hipster crowd may have only recently caught on to Oakland’s awesomeness, but White Horse has been a popular LGBTQ establishment across the San Francisco Bay since 1933, making it one of the oldest operating gay bars in the country.
-Students from nearby Berkeley dance their weekends away in the back of the bar; pool players tend to congregate near the front near the game table.
+The hipster crowd may have only recently caught on to Oakland’s awesomeness, but White Horse has been a popular LGBTQ+ establishment across the San Francisco Bay since 1933, making it one of the oldest operating gay bars in the country.

 Mission Dolores Park